The Palais Royal (Royal Palace) was built in 1629 by Cardinal Richelieu, an influential French minister from 1624 to 1642.

 Jardin du Palais Royal

-The Galerie d’Orléans leads to the Jardin du Palais Royal, the palace garden.
-The garden is formally laid out around a central fountain.
-It is a quiet refuge in the heart of the city.
+The Galerie d’Orléans leads to the Jardin du Palais Royal, the palace garden, which offers a quiet and beautiful refuge in the heart of the city.
+The garden is formally laid out around a central fountain, with a double avenue of lime trees on either side.

 The current garden is somewhat smaller than originally designed in 1630 for Cardinal Richelieu, due to the construction of sixty arcaded buildings on three sides of the park by Louis-Philippe d’Orléans in 1874.
 The buildings around the garden now house restaurants, deli shops and galleries.